Actyx/Actyx/web/developer.actyx.com/blog/2020-06-25-differential-dataflow.md

 ```

 This record needs to be turned into one database row with four columns, to be inserted into a table
 of some name.
-This is explained to the DB driver by implementing the [DbRecord] trait.
+This is explained to the database driver by implementing the [DbRecord] trait.

 [DbRecord]: https://docs.rs/actyxos_data_flow/latest/actyxos_data_flow/db/trait.DbRecord.html